 THAI TOURIST MINISTER TRIES TO BLOCK THAILAND RAPE VIDEO - The Minister of Tourism in Thailand is trying to block people viewing a damning video regarding a rape case.
 A Dutch musician’s daughter visited Krabi, Thailand for a holiday with friends and was severely beaten and raped by her tour guide – it was alleged.

-After the young lady, of just 19 years old, reported this to the police and a physical examination confirm assault, battery and rape, the Thai Tour Guide was arrested and duly confessed to his crimes.
+After the young lady, of just 19 years old, reported this to the police and a physical examination confirmed the assault, battery and rape, the Thai Tour Guide was arrested and duly confessed to his crimes.

 During the initial court hearing the Thai Tour Guide then recanted his confession and as a result was given bail.
 According to some news reports the next court hearing could take up to 2 years due to the backlog in court cases.